-- 3.25 Advertisements must not describe a product or service as "free", "gratis", "without charge" or similar if the consumer has to pay anything other than the unavoidable cost of responding to the promotion and collecting or paying for delivery of the item, including if: - 3.25.1 consumers have to pay for packing, packaging, handling or administration of the "free" product or service - 3.25.2 the cost of response, including the price of a product or service that consumers must buy to take advantage of the offer, has been increased, except where the increase results from factors that are unrelated to the cost of the promotion - 3.25.3 the quality of the product or service that consumers must buy has been reduced. - 3.26 Advertisements must make clear the extent of the commitment consumers must make to take advantage of a "free" offer. - 3.27 Advertisements must not describe an element of a package as "free" if that element is included in the package price, unless consumers are likely to regard it as an additional benefit because it has recently been added to the package without increasing its price. - 3.28 Advertisements must not use the term "free trial" to describe a "satisfaction or your money back" offer or an offer for which a non-refundable purchase is required.
+Advertisements must not describe items as "free" if:

+- 3.25.1 consumers have to pay for packing, packaging, handling or administration of the "free" product or service - 3.25.2 the cost of response, including the price of a product or service that consumers must buy to take advantage of the offer, has been increased, except where the increase results from factors that are unrelated to the cost of the promotion - 3.25.3 the quality of the product or service that consumers must buy has been reduced. - 3.26 Advertisements must not describe an element of a package as "free" if that element is included in the package price, unless consumers are likely to regard it as an additional benefit because it has recently been added to the package without increasing its price. - 3.27 Advertisements must not use the term "free trial" to describe a "satisfaction or your money back" offer or an offer for which a non-refundable purchase is required.